jansensan/website-metadata-scraper/readme.md

 ### Run the API and the website

-- In a Terminal window, run `yarn start` to start the API
+- In a Terminal window, run `yarn start`, which will start both the API and the webserver
-- In a separate Terminal window, run `yarn start:www` to start the website
 - Go to <http://localhost:6464> to view and use the website